-How IoT is enabling farms and agribusinesses in Africa to leapfrog into the future
+How the bundling and interconnection of devices is allowing farms and agribusinesses in Africa to leap into the future

 Fruits and vegetables cold chain logistics require special monitoring and supervision around different key aspects, such as appropriate low-temperature environment and related humidity, during all post-harvest stages (pre-cooling processing, cold storage, transportation, etc.).
 Effective pre-cooling, temperature management and dehydration control are among the most important strategies to extend shelf life and retain the quality of fruits and vegetables.
 Traditionally this level of control has required high frequency, high skill human resources’ monitoring and manual logging to ensure the best quality, accuracy, coordination, and timely delivery.